bnaylor/Pastefix/README.md

 # Pastefix

 > This is an archival commit of the old ~2007 code prior to restarting development
 > on it in 2019..
 Just for posterity.
+Apparently I don't even have the code for
+> the most recent version.
+All the stuff in the TODO file actually got done, like
+> sparkle updates and so on.
+Oh well.
+It's so old XCode barfs on it anyway, so
+> I think I'll be starting over from scratch!

 ## Initial readme text taken from old web page